Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 Only certain conditions, listed below, allow a student to appeal:

 • Extenuating Circumstances: If a student is on a warning status and does not meet the terms of the status and has documentable extenuating circumstances (i.e. illness, death of immediate family member, divorce, other unusual circumstances) then he/she is eligible to submit an appeal for the term in which aid is being sought.
+An appeal must be submitted at least one month prior to the end of the term to be reviewed for that current term of enrollment.
+An appeal submitted after this deadline or after the end of the term in which a student is seeking aid will not be reviewed for that term and will be rolled to the next term of enrollment.
 Students pursuing this option must provide supporting documentation and such documentation should be able to be verified for authenticity.
 If a student is on a warning status and does not meet the terms of the status and does not have extenuating circumstances, he/she is not eligible to appeal and therefore not eligible for aid until the conditions for reinstatement of aid (refer to Section VIII) are met.

 The following reasons are NOT considered extenuating circumstances and will NOT merit an approved appeal for federal financial aid purposes: